 - 1. Measure the distance between the projector and where you want to position the screen.
-This is the projection distance. - Refer to the table on page 17 and find the closest match to your measurement in the average distance from screen column labelled "Average".
-Check that your measured distance is between the min and max distances listed on either side of the average distance value. - 3.
-Using this value, look across that row to the left to find the corresponding "Screen size" listed in that row.
+This is the projection distance. - 2.
+Refer to the table and find the closest match to your measurement in the average distance from screen column labelled "Average".
+If the min and max values are available on the table, check that your measured distance is between the min and max distances listed on either side of the average distance value. - 3.
+Using this value, look across that row to the left to find the corresponding screen diagonal listed in that row.
 That is the projected image size of the projector at that projection distance. - 4.
-On that same row, look across to the right column and make note of the "Vertical offset (mm)" value.
+On that same row, look across to the right column and make note of the "Vertical offset in mm" value.
 This will determine the final placement of the screen in relation to the horizontal plane of the projector.

-For example, if your measured projection distance was 5.0 m (5000 mm), the closest match in the "Average" column is 5040 mm.
-Looking across this row shows that a 120-inch screen is required.
+For example, if your measured projection distance was 4.5 m (4500 mm), the closest match in the "Average" column is 4680 mm.
+Looking across this row shows that a 118-inch (3.0 m) screen is required.